IrvingWash/karakuri/README.md

 ## Building examples
 The examples are located in the `./examples` directory.
-To build an example, use the `--example` flag of the `build_example` metaprogram and pass the name of an example (the name of a subdirectory of `./examples`.
+To build an example, use the `--example` flag for the `build_example` metaprogram and pass the name of an example (a name of a subdirectory in `./examples`).
 ```bash
 jai build_example.jai - --example shmup
 ```